 What is Gardner syndrome?

-Gardner syndrome is a variant of ‘familial adenomatous polyposis’ (FAP), an inherited disease that is characterised by gastrointestinal polyps, multiple osteomas (benign bone tumours), and skin and soft tissue tumours.
+Gardner syndrome is a variant of familial adenomatous polyposis (FAP) that is associated with extra-colonic features.
+It is an inherited disease that is characterised by gastrointestinal polyps, multiple osteomas (benign bone tumours), and various skin and soft tissue tumours.

 What causes Gardner syndrome?

 Gardner Syndrome is due to mutations on the adenomatous polyposis coli (APC) gene on chromosome 5q22.
 The gene plays a role in tumour suppression.
 Gardner syndrome is inherited as an autosomal dominant trait, so an affected person has a 50% chance of passing on the gene to each of their children.